Team-Battenberg/SDC-Products-Backend-Service/README.md

 [joed11/products-service](https://hub.docker.com/repository/docker/joed11/sdc-product-service)

 > *(Note:  The image above relies on the environment variables below to be provided.
-For this project the image was run via docker-compose with and was dependent on Redis and Postgres images.)*
+For this project the image was run via docker-compose and was dependent on Redis and Postgres images.)*

 Install dependencies: